cardano-scaling/hydra/docs/monthly/2023-11-monthly.md

 Beside the great work done by the MeshJS team towards supporting Hydra in the browser, here are some news and updates on community-led work streams related to Hydra:

-* SundaeLabs has made good progress on their [off-line mode PR](https://github.com/input-output-hk/hydra/pull/1118) which should hit the main branch soon,
+* SundaeLabs has made good progress on their [offline mode PR](https://github.com/input-output-hk/hydra/pull/1118) which should hit the main branch soon,
 * TxPipe has been collaborating with IOG's Creative Engineering team